Author: Heather D.

 I was once in a teaching workshop with a woman who was raised in Alaska.
 I remember asking her if it was hard as a kid to not be able to play outside at recess or after school for so much of the year.
 I clearly remember her answer: “Oh, we’d still play outside until it was 20 below.”
 I still don’t think I’ve recovered from the shock of hearing that.

-Having grown up in California enjoying bingo for money games and spent most of my teaching career here, I can’t fathom kids playing outside in that kind of weather.
+Having grown up in California and spent most of my teaching career here, I can’t fathom kids playing outside in that kind of weather.
 Luckily, we have such mild temperatures for most of the year that the kids can be outside just about all the time.
 That being said, we are not well equipped for the more inclement weather that winter tends to bring.
 The only protection the schools have are overhangs extending from the classrooms.
 The kids eat their lunches outside every day of the school year, rain, shine, or otherwise.
 And there’s nowhere for students to go when it rains at recess, except back into the classroom.

 When I was teaching, rainy days usually brought eye rolls and emissions of “Ugh” from the teachers.
 The kids tended to be positively squirrelly with pent up energy and noise levels tended to increase exponentially throughout the day.
 Perhaps that’s why I always thought it was funny that one of my students’ favorite indoor games was Silent Ball.